Sergio Rossetti Morosini: Art historical contribution

 First to observe that in 1511, Titian described the volume in a two-dimensional fresco painting of Saint Anthony's Miracle of the Jealous Husband, in the Scuola del Santo, Padua, Italy, by actually sculpting it in relief rather than describing it illusionistically.

 Works in stone

 He is devoted to the conservation of the Art in the New York City Landmarks.

 Among his works are the Historical Landmark Charles Millard Pratt House, 241 Clinton Ave, Brooklyn, NY 11205 in Brooklyn's Clinton Hill Historic District, now the home of the Roman Catholic Bishop of Brooklyn, the Brockholst building at 101 W 85th Street, and Columbus Avenue, NY, NY 10024, and his Bust of Michelangelo Buonarroti above the door of the National Arts Club, 15 Gramercy Park South in the borough of Manhattan in New York City, both a New York City Landmark and a National Historic Landmark.

 Environmental work

-Sergio is currently shooting a documentary on the endangered ecosystems of the Atlantic Forest of Brazil, Paraguay, and Argentina.
+Sergio shot a documentary on the endangered ecosystems of the Atlantic Forest of Brazil, Paraguay, and Argentina.

-In 2007, he moved his Studios from Brooklyn to Poughkeepsie, New York.
+In 2007, he moved his studios from Brooklyn to Poughkeepsie, New York.